Highlights from the Ratings and Financial Report for Delek US Holdings Inc. (DK)

-Delek US Holdings Inc. (NYSE:DK) went up by 5.48% from its latest closing price compared to the recent 1-year high of $33.31.
-The company’s stock price has collected 18.80% of gains in the last five trading sessions.
-Press Release reported 6 hours ago that Delek US Confirms Receipt of Letter from CVR Energy
+Delek US Holdings Inc. (NYSE:DK) went down by -0.25% from its latest closing price compared to the recent 1-year high of $32.62.
+The company’s stock price has collected 19.28% of gains in the last five trading sessions.
+Press Release reported on 01/14/21 that Delek US Confirms Receipt of Letter from CVR Energy

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.